-- 1 Perform a search for clients using one of these search methods: - Search Using the ZD Search Criteria, or - Search Using the Search Box - 2 When the search results appear, scroll down to the Save as View section. - 3 In View Name, type a name that you want to assign to the view. - 4 In Description, type an optional description for the view that you are saving.
-For example, when the view contains only ZoneDirector 3000 devices, you can type ZD 3Ks only. - Click Save.
+- 1 Perform a search for clients using one of these search methods: - Search Using the ZD Search Criteria, or - Search Using the Search Box - 2 When the search results appear, click Save View to display the Save as View section. - 3 In View Name, type a name that you want to assign to the view, such as odc zds. - 4 In Description, type an optional description for the view that you are saving.
+For example, when the view contains only ODC-managed ZD devices, you can type ZDs managed by ODC. - Click Save.